MachiavelliII/machiavelli.github.io/_tabs/rquotes.md

    "Man wasn't made to inherit Paradise without effort.
-Rather, he was made to conquer Paradise, after proving his worthiness of it. - Mustafa Mahmoud", "If you want to destroy any nation without war, make adultery or nudity common in the young generation. - Salahuddin al-Ayyubi", "But every little difference may become a big one if it is insisted on. - Vladimir Lenin", "Humiliated is he who has no sword. - Free Man"
+Rather, he was made to conquer Paradise, after proving his worthiness of it. - Mustafa Mahmoud", "If you want to destroy any nation without war, make adultery or nudity common in the young generation. - Salahuddin al-Ayyubi", "But every little difference may become a big one if it is insisted on. - Vladimir Lenin", "Humiliated is he who has no sword. - Free Man", "The world is 3 days: As for yesterday, it has vanished along with all that was in it.
+As for tomorrow, you may never see it.
+As for today, it is yours, so work on it. - Al-Hasan Al-Basri"
   ];

   function generateQuote() {